 Options for hamstring stretching exercises, listed from most difficult to least difficult, include:

-This is the most common technique.
-While standing, simply bend forward at the waist with arms hanging down and with legs relatively straight.
+- Standing Hamstring Stretch.
+While standing, bend forward at the waist with arms hanging down toward the ground and with legs straight, without locking the knees.
 Try to touch the toes but do not strain to do so.
-Stop when a stretch is felt in the hamstring.
+Stop bending forward when a slight pulling sensation is felt in the hamstring.
+This form of exercise is not always recommended as it may be difficult to do, and even exacerbate pain from a lumbar herniated disc, spondylolisthesis or other specific conditions.

 In This Article: